-    We recognise the scheme continues to propose an improved, resolved connection between the garage and the historic boundary wall, considering the current, awkward 20th century interaction with the wall’s coping.
-However, we maintain that the proposed infill of the side access would not appropriately offset the extension of the garage, as this would result in the unmitigated loss of historic stonework and the permanent removal of part of the original, unbroken extent of the boundary wall, of which there has already been significant erosion from the east.
+We would like to see an improved, resolved connection between the garage and the historic boundary wall, considering the current, awkward 20th century interaction with the wall’s coping.
+However, we do not feel that the proposed infill of the side access would appropriately offset the extension of the garage, as this would result in the unmitigated loss of historic stonework and the permanent removal of part of the original, unbroken extent of the boundary wall, of which there has already been significant erosion from the east.
 Considering the proposed expansion of the garage in depth and width behind the boundary wall to create a second parking space and facilitate parking manoeuvrability, we question the need for alterations to the boundary wall which would be of significant material detriment to the line of the historic boundary wall, with resulting visual impact to the streetscape of the conservation area.